empirical-run/appwright/README.md

         device: {
           provider: "emulator", // or 'local-device' or 'browserstack' },
-        buildPath: "app-release.ipa", // Path to your IPA file },
+        buildPath: "app-release.app", // Path to your .app file },
     },
   ],